Calcium Supplements: Can They Transform Your Health? Find Out Now!

 Why Calcium Is Important?

 Understanding the many essential functions of calcium is necessary for knowing its significance in the body.
-Among its many vital roles, calcium is the most prevalent mineral in the human body.
+Among its many vital roles, calcium rich foods is the most prevalent mineral in the human body.
 The primary reservoirs for calcium are the bones and teeth, which hold the majority of it (about 90%).
 The remaining 1% circulates throughout the muscles, blood, and other tissues, where it carries out essential biological processes.

 1. Bone and Teeth Health

-Calcium is required for healthy bones and teeth because it plays a major part in their ongoing rebuilding.
+Calcium tablets is required for healthy bones and teeth because it plays a major part in their ongoing rebuilding.
 It's particularly important while bone mass grows during childhood, teenagers, and up to age 30.
 Bone mass gradually declines beyond age thirty.
 The body uses up bone stores when it doesn't get enough calcium, which increases the risk of fractures and causes bone loss, weakness, and accidents.

 2. Muscle Function

-Calcium is involved in the muscle contraction process.
+Calcium tablets is involved in the muscle contraction process.
 When a nerve is activated then some molecules of calcium are released into the center of the muscle which in turn makes the muscle proteins to stick and thus shrink leading to contraction.
 After the muscle contracts, calcium is pumped out of the muscle, thus making it relax.
 This takes place in both skeletal muscle (which contracts your body and smooth muscle present in your heart and blood vessels)

 If calcium is not taken in adequate amount then there are several problems such as muscle weakness can take place.
 It may result to the development of muscle cramps, spasms and could again lead to irregularity in heartbeat.